A Chamber Opera (Libretto by Caitlin Vincent)

 Jon Cranney, Director

 Look at images from the premiere below.
-Recordings and video coming soon!
+Recordings and video available upon request

 Between 1929 and 1936, nearly two million men and women of Mexican heritage were deported from the United States and repatriated to Mexico.
 Prompted by the economic downturn of the Great Depression and wide-spread anti-Mexican sentiment, national repatriation efforts took the form of mass raids, government coercion, and harassment, in which anyone who looked Mexican could be targeted by immigration agents and relief workers.
 One of the most infamous raids occurred at La Placita Park in Los Angeles in February 1931, with immigration agents ambushing nearly four hundred Mexican men and women.
 While Los Angeles and Detroit were focal points of the deportation frenzy, the small Mexican colonia in St. Paul, Minnesota did not escape notice: on November 10, 1932, eighty-six people from sixteen families, or 15 percent of the local Mexican population, were put on a train to the Mexican border.
 In the end, approximately 60% of all those sent “home” to Mexico were American citizens.
 Two years later, another 328 Mexicans were repatriated from St. Paul.